moebrowne/mountainofcode.co.uk/Git-Seperate-SSH-Keys.md

 checks not only the config of the current repo but the global Git config to so you could for example define a default key globally and override it where you need to

+## Limitations

+Currently you can only define one key per repository and that one will be used when communicating with all the remotes, i'd like to give have more granular control so I can give a list of remotes or remote names and specify a key for each and a default to fall back to.

 ##  Notes

 + Need certain version of Git >= v2.3